 What is Temporomandibular Disorder (TMD)

 Temporomandibular Disorders represent one category of Jaw and Facial Pain and dysfunction.
-We divide the Temporomandibular Disorders into muscular and joint type disorders.
-The majority of Temporomandibular Disorders involve the jaw and even the neck muscle.
-Joint type problems without muscular involvement are rare.
-Most Disorders present as a combination.
+We divide the Temporomandibular Disorders into muscular and joint-type disorders.
+It's common for someone to present with both issues.

 Muscle type Temporomandibular Disorders are: